 7. Purdue Tree Doctor

 Developed by experts at Purdue University, this plant doctor app does not work like magic just by uploading a picture.
 There is no AI feature in the app.
-But, the Purdue tree doctor app’s database has more than 1000 high-resolution photos of different plant diseases.
+However, the Purdue Tree Doctor app’s database has more than 1000 high-resolution photos of different plant diseases.

 These high-resolution photos of plant diseases can help to identify the disease when you match it with the diseased plants.
 You can get help from Purdue University experts to manage the problem.